What You Need To Know About GMO Foods?

 List of GMO Crops in Kenya

-The regulations were designed to address potential adverse effects of genetically modified organisms, to protect human health and the environment when conducting environmental release tests and availing GM products for use by the public.
+The regulations were designed to address potential adverse effects of genetically modified organisms, to protect human health and the environment when conducting environmental release tests, and to avail GM products for use by the public.
 The regulations can be simplified into a 4 steps process.
 These may take between 10-15 years

 There are other GM food crops now undergoing trials in Kenya.
-They include maize, cassava, sweet potato, Irish potato, sorghum and banana.
-Elsewhere, there are GM varieties for soybean, canola, potatoes, eggplant, strawberries, corn, tomatoes, lettuce, cantaloupe and carrots etc. In future, Kenya may venture into those and others such as medicines, vaccines, foods, food ingredients, feeds and fibers
+They include maize, cassava, sweet potato, Irish potato, sorghum, and banana.
+Elsewhere, there are GM varieties of soybean, canola, potatoes, eggplant, strawberries, corn, tomatoes, lettuce, cantaloupe carrots, etc. In the future, Kenya may venture into those and others such as medicines, vaccines, foods, food ingredients, feeds, and fibers

 GMO foods were first approved for human consumption in the United States in 1994.
-By the year 2020, the GM crops for Soybeans, cottons and corn in the US were as follows;
+By the year 2020, the GM crops for Soybeans, cotton, and corn in the US were as follows;

 GM CropPortion plantedTop uses